The development sector is in crisis, and that’s a good thing.

-Aid veterans and development professionals exchange (with considerable frustration) anecdotes and viewpoints about the workings of this nongovenmental organization, or that government ministry.
-Politicians take turns proclaiming new initiatives, often aiming to harmonize competing policy interests rather than building an industry that actually works better.
-As spectators to this disorder, disillusioned citizens shout out about the waste of precious tax money on one program and hold it over the entire sector.
-In many European countries, they even ask increasingly critical questions about the existence of government sponsored overseas development, and aid work at large.
+Aid veterans and development professionals exchange (with considerable frustration) anecdotes and viewpoints about the workings of this non- governmental organisation, or that government ministry.
+Politicians take turns proclaiming new initiatives, often aiming to harmonise competing policy interests rather than building an industry that actually works better.
+As spectators to this disorder, disillusioned citizens shout out about the waste of precious tax money on one programme and hold it over the entire sector.
+In many European countries, they even ask increasingly critical questions about the existence of government- sponsored overseas development, and aid work at large.

-But, when it comes down to practical matters — say how to best restructure an NGO, or how to design a new program in a pragmatic manner, or how to demonstrate value for money and change impact of the work — the debate is characterized by a paucity of fact and lack of information.
+But, when it comes down to practical matters — say how to best restructure an NGO, how to design a new programme in a pragmatic manner or how to demonstrate value for money and change the impact of the work — the debate is characterised by a paucity of fact and lack of information.

 One thing that everyone agrees on is that the development and aid sector is in crisis.

-Restructuring in government funding challenges the very existence of many NGOs, and others are forced to make significant cut backs.
-Development expert firms are being demonized as poverty barons, and their margins are squeezed to such a degree that important things such as innovation, research and quality assurance are left without adequate funding.
+Restructuring in government funding challenges the very existence of many NGOs, while others are forced to make significant cut backs.
+Development expert firms are being demonized as poverty barons, and their margins are squeezed to such a degree that important things, such as innovation, research and quality assurance, are left without adequate funding.
 This is already hurting the sector and, more importantly, the people we are trying to help.

 Indeed, the questions facing the sector are too fundamental, and the overall issue too important to leave purely to the cold analysis of consultants, academics and other experts.
 Everyone feels the need to change the sector and feels entitled to contribute to the debate, and that is a good thing.

-However, the specific questions of how to build, change and adapt an ailing development and aid organization, be they an NGO, government authority, or practitioner firm, requires systematic study.
+However, the specific questions of how to build, change and adapt an ailing development and aid organisation, be it an NGO, government authority, or practitioner firm, requires systematic study.
 So do all other vital and specific questions in the sector.
-Sources, experiences, lessons learned, funding trends, and program successes should be precisely defined, methodologically studied, and new, innovative ideas conceptualized, then tested.
+Sources, experiences, lessons learned, funding trends and programmesuccesses should be precisely defined, methodologically studied and new, innovative ideas conceptualised and then tested.
 We need more than opinions, anecdotes and personal experience to build a sector that can deliver the Sustainable Development Goals.

-Naturally, expert analytics can never put an end to the often passionate public debate concerning the use and workings of the sector.
+Naturally, expert analytics can never put an end to the often- passionate public debate concerning the use and workings of the sector.
 Such analytics will always be tentative and imperfect.
-But patiently looking for facts, spotting patterns, and analyzing lessons can uncover underlying truths, which usefully inform the restructuring of organizations, or of the sector as a whole.
+But patiently looking for facts, spotting patterns and analysing lessons can uncover underlying truths, which usefully inform the restructuring of organisations, or of the sector as a whole.

 It is only through this systematic and methodological approach that the debate becomes more cool-headed, referencing fact rather than feeling or individual experience.
 I believe that we need to put our individual feelings aside for this common good; we owe it to the millions of people living in poverty and lacking opportunity.

 In my view, this is the role that consultants such as myself are able to play.
-While we are stakeholders in this sector, and need to be mindful of our own passion and interest, we do possess the privilege of having more time than others to devote ourselves to study what works, and what does not.
-We are lucky enough to learn much about the internal workings of NGOs and other development and aid organizations.
-Every year, we see many such organizations across a variety of different contexts in many different countries, allowing us to make useful comparisons and analyze the lessons we have learned, before transplanting them.
+While we are stakeholders in this sector, and need to be mindful of our own passion and interest, we do possess the privilege of having more time than others to devote ourselves to study what works and what does not.
+We are lucky enough to learn much about the internal workings of NGOs and other development and aid organisations.
+Every year, we see many such organisations across a variety of different contexts in many different countries, allowing us to make useful comparisons and analyse the lessons we have learned, before transplanting them.
 Many of us even have the good fortune to be paid for it.

 For example, this year alone, MzN International worked with government ministries, NGOs, and companies in over 22 countries.
-We learned a lot, but that knowledge would not have been useful if we hadn’t taken the time to come together once a quarter to share experience, analysis, and our respective viewpoints.
-We create graphs, write articles, and collate notes on lessons learned.
-We’re serious about this; contribution to this process is mandatory, and is an important element in our performance review.
-Though this creates more work, distilling our experience into documents and presentations that can then be shared, contrasted, peer reviewed and compared is what makes us experts.
+We learned a lot, but this knowledge would not have been useful if we hadn’t taken the time to come together once a quarter to share our experience, analysis and our respective viewpoints.
+We create graphs, write articles and collate notes on lessons learned.
+We’re serious about this; contribution to this process is mandatory and is an important element in our performance review.
+Although this creates more work, distilling our experience into documents and presentations that can then be shared, contrasted, peer- reviewed and compared is what makes us experts.
 It costs money and time, but if we don’t do this, why should our partners place faith in our expertise?
 After all, anyone can hire a great individual — it’s the workings of the team that make the difference.

-For me, as the managing director of MzN International, this goes well beyond managing and building a sustainable, professional service and consultancy provider to the sector; it is a duty held by any other citizen interested in reaching the Sustainable Development Goals in our generation.
+For me, as the managing director of MzN International, this goes well beyond managing and building a sustainable and professional service and consultancy provider to the sector; it is a duty held by any other citizen interested in reaching the Sustainable Development Goals in our generation.